PyNoon/curriculum/lesson_starter_1/exercise.md

 ### 2b.
 Create a notebook for your calculation

-* Create a new notebook in JupyterLite for your calculation.
+* Create a new notebook in Google Colab for your calculation.
 * Give the notebook a meaningful name that describes your calculation.
   * The name should contain only lowercase letters, numbers, and underscores.